Victoria’s renting laws are changing, with more than 130 reforms to be implemented.

 - standard form condition reports tailored to reflect the different requirements of different types of rental accommodation

 - modifications tenants can make to rented premises without asking the landlord for consent; for example, adhesive child safety locks on drawers and doors

 - an updated amount of $2,500 for the cost of urgent repairs that tenants, rooming house residents and caravan residents can authorise

 - safety-related activities of both tenants and landlords that must be included in the standard tenancy agreement; for example, landlords would be responsible for arranging regular electrical safety tests.

-Members of the public, industry and community groups are encouraged to provide feedback on the proposed Regulations.
+Members of the public, industry and community groups were encouraged to provide feedback on the proposed Regulations.

-As part of the consultation process, we have also prepared a Regulatory Impact Statement.
-It assesses the impact of the proposed regulations on the community, including the costs and benefits of any alternative options.
+As part of the consultation process, we also prepared a Regulatory Impact Statement.
+It assessed the impact of the proposed regulations on the community, including the costs and benefits of any alternative options.

 A note on terms used in the Regulations

 The proposed Regulations and the Regulatory Impact Statement use new terms that will apply from 1 July 2020.
 These are:

 - renters – currently called tenants